Advanced Bible Quiz about Bible Characters.

 b.
 Elisha.

-The ax head miraculously surfaced and attached itself to the handle.
+The ax head miraculously floated to the top and attached itself to the stick.

 a.
 Samson.